 - 1. Prior to installation of street lighting, a street lighting design plan shall be approved by the Community Development Director, including determination of the location and number of street lights.
 Streetlights shall be located so as to be of general benefit to the surrounding neighborhood.
-The developer shall be required to provide and install ornamental metal standard and high pressure sodium vapor lamps on public streets in subdivisions within the Town limits. - 2.
+The developer shall be required to provide and install light poles where determined on the approved street lighting design plan on public streets in subdivisions within the Town limits. - 2.
 The type of equipment, method of installation and location of the wiring and light poles shall meet the minimum standards and requirements of the electric company from which electricity is to be purchased and the requirements of Section 10.05.